Rurusetto/rurusetto/content/posts/cytosu/index.md

 ### automation

 - ![Relax Icon](mod-icon/relax-mod.png) Relax
-  - To lazy to click your keyboard, eh?
+  - Too lazy to click your keyboard, eh?
-    - Just move your mouse to a circle note.
+    - You only need to move your cursor to the notes, you do not have to click them.

 - ![Autoplay Icon](mod-icon/autoplay-mod.png) Autoplay
   - Watch a perfect automated play through the song.